ARMmbed/Mbed-OS-3-Docs/README.md

 1. [ST STM32F429I Discovery](http://www.st.com/web/catalog/tools/FM116/SC959/SS1532/PF259090)
-   board -- based on the STM32F429ZIT6 microcontroller with 2 MB of Flash memory, 256 KB of RAM, and a Cortex-M4 (with FPU and DSP) that can be clocked up to 180 MHz.
-Currently this board and MCU is not as well supported as the K64F, especially if you want to use uVisor or networking.
+   board -- based on the STM32F429ZIT6 microcontroller with 2 MB of Flash memory, 256 KB of RAM, and a Cortex-M4 (with FPU and DSP) that can be clocked up to 180 MHz. **Currently this board and MCU is not as well supported as the K64F, especially if you want to use uVisor, networking or mbed TLS (which are not yet supported).**
   * [target-st-stm32f429i-disco](https://github.com/ARMmbed/target-st-stm32f429i-disco)
   * NOTE: we don't yet support armcc for this target.
 1. [Nordic nRF51-DK](https://developer.mbed.org/platforms/Nordic-nRF51-DK/)